The act of making stock is the first, best place to start.

 We hear a lot about making use of all parts of an animal, we should also be thinking about using all parts of our fruits and vegetables as well, root to leaf tip.
 If we can compost our produce only after it has given its all, we’ll be ahead of the game.

 If you’ve never made stock before, plan to start on a day when you are making a vegetable-filled dish such as a quick stir-fry, soup, or curry.
-Save every bit of your trimmings, carrot peelings, all parts of the onion, the end of that bunch of celery, tomato tops and ends (NOT any of the green parts, they are poisonous) the stems from the bunch of parsley, green bean tips, etc. Often, you’ll find that every bit you usually throw away can go into the stock pot.
+Save every bit of your trimmings, carrot peelings, all parts of the onion, skins and roots, the end of that bunch of celery, tomato tops and ends (NOT any of the green parts of tomatoes, they are toxic) the stems from the bunch of parsley or other herbs, green bean tips, etc. Often, you’ll find that every bit you usually throw away can go into the stock pot.
 AND, these all freeze beautifully to use in soups, stews, sauces, even when making rice!

 Here’s an added bonus, whether you are making mushroom, vegetable, or chicken stock, you house will smell wonderful!

 This freezes beautifully!
-Make a big pot, use what you need, and tuck the rest away for another day.
+Make a big pot, use what you need, and tuck the rest away in the freezer for another day.
+You will thank yourself.

-*Beet trimmings (unless you want that flavor in your stock)
+*Beet trimmings (unless you want that flavor and color in your stock)

 *Potato peels, especially those that are green which can make you sick.

 *Tomato leaves and stems, these can make you really sick, as can rhubarb leaves.
 Downright poisonous!
 Don’t worry, the rhubarb stalks are fine to eat.

-*Cabbage and cauliflower, use sparingly unless, again, that is the flavor you are looking for.
+*Cabbage, broccoli and cauliflower, etc. use these sparingly unless that is the flavor you are looking for.